 You can also filter members by name and role.

-Creating a project in a team workspace is the same as creating a project in your personal workspace, with one key difference.
-When creating a custom project as an admin, there is an important 4th step.
+- Creating a project in a team workspace can only be done by an admin.
+It is the same as creating a project in your personal workspace, with one key difference.
+When creating a custom project as an admin, there are additional 4th and 5th steps.
 Please follow the steps outlined in Creating a Custom Project until you reach step 4.

-Allow dynamic review assignment allows you assign your team member as reviewer automatically when the labelers have conflicts in a project.
+- Allow dynamic review assignment allows you assign your team member as a reviewer automatically when the labelers have conflicts in a project.
 The detailed information can be found here.

 Advanced setting allows you to distribute files to each of the labelers and split the files into multiple parts.